CMU-IDS-2022/assignment-2-tia/writeup.md

   - Show distribution by criteria: bar chart
   - Link between criteria and sub-group gender distribution: select bar
   - Show gender distribution in selected bar group: pie chart
+  - *Bar chart and pie chart are good tools to show distribution, proportion and allow cross-group comparison.
+Selection box allow users to slice data by different categories and explore distribution.
+Link between these two charts enable users to dig dipper when they care about detailed information within certain sub-groups.

 **4. How is billionaires' age associated with their wealth in 2014?**
   - Explore relationship between billiaonaire's age and wealth: scatter plot